ONSdigital/sdg-indicators/_pages/accessibilitystatement.md

 [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.

+## Compliance status

+This website is fully compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21/) [AA standard](http://digitalaccessibilitycentre.org/index.php/office-for-national-statistics-sdg).

 ## How accessible this website is

-We know some parts of this website are not fully accessible:
+Even though this website is AA compliant, we are aware of some issues at a higher compliance level:

 *	Assistive technology can’t read charts or maps on the site so please use the data table view instead
 *	If you are using Internet Explorer, you won’t be able to sort or filter data tables with keyboard navigation so please download the data files to sort and filter data

-## Feedback and contact information
+## How to request content in an accessible format

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, [email sustainabledevelopment@ons.gov.uk](mailto:sustainabledevelopment@ons.gov.uk).
+If you need information from the SDG website in a different format, please [contact us](mailto:sustainabledevelopment@ons.gov.uk) and tell us:

+- the web address (URL) of the content
+- your name and email address
+- the format you want

+We will reply within ten days to let you know when we will be able to provide the information.
+We will consider each request but may not be able to provide an alternative accessible format on every occasion.

 We’ll consider your request and get back to you in 10 days.

-## Reporting accessibility problems with this website
+## Reporting accessibility problems

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please let us know via our [feedback survey](https://www.surveymonkey.co.uk/r/SDGfeedback).
-Alternatively please [contact us at sustainabledevelopment@ons.gov.uk](mailto:sustainabledevelopment@ons.gov.uk).
+If you experience any difficulty in accessing our website, please [contact us](mailto:sustainabledevelopment@ons.gov.uk).

 ## Enforcement procedure